richard-scryber/PaperworkDayDocs/docs/reference/cssselectors/index.md

 The library supports the use of a sub-set of all the current CSS selectors and at-rules.
 These are detailed below.

+For more information on selectors see the <a href='/learning/styles/'>Using Styles</a> articles.

 <details open markdown="block">
   <summary>
     Table of contents